grz0zrg/wui/README.md

 **Require no dependencies, all widgets can be used on their own.**

+There is a dark and a bright theme, the dark theme is the default theme and is more polished than the bright one.

 Good for single page apps, experiments and the like.

 <br/>